jtbgroup/kodi-media-sensors/README.md

 | use_auth_url | Adds the kodi username:password in the url's to access ressources from kodi (like images) |
 | search_limit | Sets the limit of the results returned by a search call.
 The limits applies to each media type (songs, album, movie, ...) |

-Currently the only option is whether or not the "recently added" should ignore watched media or not.
-By default it does not.

 ### Card Configuration

 #### Sample for ui-lovelace.yaml: